Let's start with the basics. And go from there.

 What’s The Difference Between a Regular Tent and a Pop-up Tent?

 The biggest difference is setup time.
 Obviously, a regular tent loses in this comparison because it lacks several criteria.
 Regular tents usually rely on telescopic legs that have to be threaded through loops in the tent’s polyester fabric.
 It’s a time-tested method, but can take a while and is challenging for beginners.
 Depending on how big the tent is, setup can become increasingly more complex.
-Holding down the flap, readjusting the stakes, and holding tent poles in place can take a while.
+Holding down the flap, readjusting the tent stakes, and holding tent poles in place can take a while.
 It feels even longer when there’s rain or inclement weather conditions at hand.

 On the other hand, pop up tents have a rapid setup that’s second to none.
 It’s hard to overstate how convenient a quick setup is.
 After hiking all day, you don’t want to waste time figuring out how to prop up a new type of tent, or realize you’re missing a tent leg.
 Pop up tents are fast and convenient.